mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 While the earliest models of EVA suits come with an electronics suite equivalent to TL8, more advanced suits come with electronics suites appropriate for their TL.
-All come with a tactical video suite (TL7, page 28 Central Supply Catalogue), a 30 metre tethering cable including either a magnetic grapple at the end or a carbine hook, as well as an electronic tool set.
+All come with a tactical video suite (TL7, page 28 Central Supply Catalogue), a 30 meter tethering cable including either a magnetic grapple at the end or a carbine hook, as well as an electronic tool set.
 From TL onwards suits also include thruster packs (page 28 Central Supply